This post was last updated on July 2nd, 2020 at 01:05 pm

 If you are using an extension ladder, then you also have to factor in the required overlap of the two or three sections as well.
 For this, follow the advice given by the manufacturer, or work to an absolute minimum overlap of three feet per section when a ladder is fully extended.

-As an example, let's look at a Werner extension ladder.
-The D1116 is a 16 feet aluminum ladder comprising two 8 feet sections, one sliding atop the other.
+As an example, let's look at a sixteen footer Louisville Ladder extension ladder.
+It comprises two 8 feet sections, one sliding atop the other.
 When it is being used fully extended the ladder will measure 13 feet from base to top because the two sections need to overlap by three feet to remain stable.
 That is, they are not being used end-to-end.

 With rungs being about a foot apart, when you stand on the fourth rung from the top (for safety reasons) your feet will be at the 10 feet height.
 If you are of average height that means you will have a reach height of 15 feet.